-Gunnell has first-hand experience of PINERGY’s pay-as-you-go model – he was the company’s first customer.
+Gunnell has first-hand experience of PINERGY’s pay as you go electricity model – he was the company’s first customer.
 “I had a meter installed in my house in September 2012,” he said.

 Next came a pilot and testing phase, before the full launch this year.

 Prepaid electricity has not traditionally played a big role in the Irish energy market, but Gunnell feels that is gradually changing.
 “In Britain, about 15 per cent of the market, a significant percentage, is pay as you go,” he said.

 Typically prepaid electricity here was associated with “a specific demographic” and usually “came about via an arrears situation”, Gunnell said.
 “However, that’s changing.
 People have had pay as you go mobile phones for years,” he said.
 “That mindset of controlled spending has made it easier to adapt to pay as you go energy.”

 In a climate of tight household budgets, Gunnell said there’s a “ready appetite” for prepaid electricity.

 “The average household is much more budget-conscious now.
 They like to plan their budget.
 Before we started the company, we commissioned our own market research, and found that one in three households would be interested.”

 PINERGY customers will have a keypad, known as a budget controller, installed in their home free of charge.
 The keypad displays detailed information about electricity consumption in real-time, showing the energy consumed in both euro and kilowatt terms.

 Gunnell said that customers are given an initial free credit of €5 when the system is installed.